Region VI President’s Award

 - Direct involvement in enhancing the quality of student life on campus

-- Current employment as a President or Chancellor at an institution in NASPA Region VI that holds an active NASPA institutional membership
+- Current employment, or recent retirement, as a President or Chancellor at an institution in NASPA Region VI that holds an active NASPA institutional membership

 - Demonstrated record of publications, speeches, and remarks that recognize the value and importance of student life